What is CPIc?

-CPIc is the Construction Project Information Committee, responsible for providing best practice guidance on the content, form and preparation of construction production information (CPI), and making sure this best practice is disseminated throughout the UK construction industry.
+CPIc was the Construction Project Information Committee, responsible for providing best practice guidance on the content, form and preparation of construction production information (CPI), and making sure this best practice was disseminated throughout the UK construction industry.

-The Committee is formed from representatives of the major industry institutions which ensures that the guidance we provide has a solid foundation within all branches of the industry including:
+The Committee was formed from representatives of the major industry institutions which ensured that the guidance provided had a solid foundation within all branches of the industry including:

 - The Royal Institute of British Architects (RIBA)

 - The Royal Institute of Chartered Surveyors (RICS)

 - The Institution of Civil Engineers (ICE)